You just declared your major to Physics & Astronomy—Now what? See below for answers to Frequently Asked Questions.

 *Please note that you cannot change a class grade to S/NC if there is an Academic Integrity Violation involved—No exceptions.

-Note that other departments may have different regulations regarding auditing courses, so please check with the specific department if you're unsure.
+NOTE: Other departments may have different regulations regarding auditing courses, so please check with the specific department if you're unsure.

 You can see exam conversion to credits at admissions.pitt.edu.